-The Company has been named as a defendant in lawsuits alleging personal injury from exposure to asbestos allegedly contained in, or accompanying, products made by the Company or from exposure to asbestos at the Company facilities.
+The Company has been named as a defendant in lawsuits alleging personal injury from exposure to asbestos allegedly contained in, or accompanying, products made by the Company or from exposure to asbestos at the Company's facilities.
 The Company is a co-defendant with numerous other defendants in these lawsuits and intends to vigorously defend itself against these claims.
 The claims in most of the Company's current lawsuits are similar to those made in previous asbestos-related suits that named the Company as a defendant, which either were dismissed when it was shown that the Company had not supplied products to the plaintiffs' places of work or were settled for immaterial amounts.
 The Company believes that the resolution of these asbestos-related lawsuits will not have a material adverse effect on the Company's financial position or results of operations.
 However, legal matters are subject to inherent uncertainties and there exists the possibility that the ultimate resolution of these asbestos-related lawsuits could have a material adverse impact on the Company's financial position and the results of operations.

 During the third quarter of fiscal 2024, the Audit Committee of the Board of Directors, with the assistance of external counsel and forensic professionals, concluded an investigation into a whistleblower complaint received regarding its wholly-owned subsidiary Graham India Private Limited ("GIPL").
 The investigation identified evidence supporting the complaint and other misconduct by employees.
 The other misconduct totaled \$150 over a period of four years and was isolated to GIPL.
 All involved employees have been terminated and the Company has implemented remedial actions, including strengthening its compliance program and internal controls.
 As a result of the investigation, during the third quarter of fiscal 2024, the statutory auditor and bookkeeper of GIPL tendered their resignations and new firms were appointed.
-The Company has voluntarily reported the findings of its investigation to the appropriate authorities in India and the U.S. Department of Justice and the Securities and Exchange Commission.
+The Company has voluntarily reported the findings of its investigation to the appropriate authorities in India, the U.S. Department of Justice, and the Securities and Exchange Commission and will continue to cooperate with those authorities.
 Although the resolutions of these matters are inherently uncertain, we do not believe any remaining impact will be material to the Company's overall consolidated results of operations, financial position, or cash flows.

-As of September 30, 2024, the Company was subject to the claims noted above, as well as other potential claims that have arisen in the ordinary course of business.
+As of December 31, 2024, the Company was subject to the claims noted above, as well as other potential claims that have arisen in the ordinary course of business.
 Although the outcome of the lawsuits, legal proceedings or potential claims to which the Company is, or may become, a party to cannot be determined and an estimate of the reasonably possible loss or range of loss cannot be made for the majority of the claims, management does not believe that the outcomes, either individually or in the aggregate, will have a material adverse effect on the Company's results of operations, financial position or cash flows.

 The Company previously entered into operating leases with Ascent Properties Group, LLC, a limited liability company of which our Chief Executive Officer holds a majority interest, for two building lease agreements and two equipment lease agreements in Arvada, Colorado.
-In connection with such leases, the Company made fixed minimum lease payments to the lessor of \$247 and \$242 during the three months ended September 30, 2024 and 2023, respectively, and \$494 and \$466 during the six months ended September 30, 2024 and 2023, respectively.
-The Company is obligated to make payments of \$496 during the remainder of fiscal 2025.
-Future fixed minimum lease payments under these leases as of September 30, 2024 are \$5,291.
+In connection with such leases, the Company made fixed minimum lease payments to the lessor of \$248 and \$243 during the three months ended December 31, 2024 and 2023, respectively, and \$742 and \$709 during the nine months ended December 31, 2024 and 2023, respectively.
+The Company is obligated to make payments of \$248 during the remainder of fiscal 2025.
+Future fixed minimum lease payments under these leases as of December 31, 2024 are \$5,043.